ibishara/Auto_pkg_install_R/README.md

 # Multi-Package Installer For Conda Environments (Supports R Repositories)

 ### Problem
-Installing different packages into a conda environment from different repos (e.g., R packages) is a manual time consuming task.
+Installing different packages into a conda environment from different repos (e.g., R packages) is a manual, time consuming task.
 Some packages installable from conda through   shell script while others are available from inside R as CRAN, Bioconductor.
 Installation may include troubleshooting failed dependencies, finding alternative repos, going back and forth between shell and R environments.

 ### Goal